Frequently Asked Questions

 Seccorell is suitable for a wide range of applications and is an extremely versatile artistic medium.
 Here are some examples of what Seccorell is particularly suitable for:

-- Design of large areas of color
+- Design of generous colour areas

 - Combination with other media such as colored pencils or acrylic paints